3-2-1: The Ideal Data Backup Strategy

 Luckily, protecting yourself against data loss is as simple as routinely backing up your data.
 It seems straightforward enough on the surface: copy your files onto an external hard drive and update that copy on some regular interval.

 However, like all IT matters, it isn’t that simple.
 That one backup of your data carries with it the same vulnerabilities as your main drives.
 In a particularly awful catastrophe, like a hurricane sweeping past your corporate office, you might lose both your original data and its copy.

-So you need a data backup policy that is airtight against these unlikely possibilities.
+So you need a data backup strategy and policy that is airtight against these unlikely possibilities.
 In truth, from all the corporate backup strategies out there, you only need to remember three numbers: 3-2-1.